What is Energy Benchmarking

 Step 8: Keep the Process Going

 Energy benchmarking is a complex process, and continuous improvements can help you drive faster results!
 You must continually evaluate your benchmarking practices as needed.
-This will enable you to understand when and how to optimize building operations for ensuring efficient energy use.
+This will enable you to understand when and how to optimize building operations to ensure energy efficiency.

 Benefits of Energy Benchmarking